 However, the variety of data-entry tools available and your ability to choose how they’re placed in your progress note templates may differ from product to product.
 Some vendors may even charge extra fees for personalized templates.

 It’s important to determine how each of these tools align with your existing workflow, so you should consult with individual vendors to see if their software fits your needs and budget.

-If you want some assistance creating a short list of products, reach out to our Software Advisors at (888) 918-2745 for a free consultation.
+If you want some assistance creating a shortlist of products, reach out to our medical software advisors at (844) 686-5616 for a free consultation.
 In addition, you can also view top mental health software included in our latest FrontRunners for Mental Health.